BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 ```
 The model will download to cache the first time you use the program.
 Now just use ```control + v``` or right click "paste" after the transcription is saved to the clipboard; for example, into the chat box for your LLM!
+Remember, anytime you want to restart the program make sure and activate the virtual environment first!

 ## Changing Model Size or Quantization
 You can change the size/quantization of the model used by changing ```line 17``` of ```main.py``` to/from any of the following: